A Hybrid Anyon-Otto thermal machine: Results

-where $n_j = b_j^\dagger b_j = a_j^\dagger a_j$.
-The operators $a_j$ satisfy the anyonic commutation relations, $a_ja_k^\dagger - e^{i\theta{\rm sgn}(j-k)}a_k^\dagger a_j=\delta_{jk}$ and $a_ja_k - e^{i\theta{\rm sgn}(j-k)}a_k a_j=0$.
+where $\hat{n}_j = \hat{b}_j^\dagger \hat{b}_j = \hat{a}_j^\dagger \hat{a}_j$.
+The operators $\hat{a}_j$ satisfy the anyonic commutation relations, $\hat{a}_j\hat{a}_k^\dagger - e^{i\theta{\rm sgn}(j-k)}\hat{a}_k^\dagger \hat{a}_j=\delta_{jk}$ and $\hat{a}_j\hat{a}_k - e^{i\theta{\rm sgn}(j-k)}\hat{a}_k \hat{a}_j=0$.
 The phase parameter $\theta$ thus provides a direct control over the statistical properties of the particles.
 It is straightforward to see that the bosonic statistics are recovered in the limit $\theta\to 0$.
 In contrast, $\theta\to\pi$ leads to pseudo-fermionic statistics as the anyon operators anti-commute on different lattice sites but commute on the same site.

-\paragraph{Hybrid Anyon-Otto cycle} The HAO cycle that we propose here is motivated by the Pauli and Otto cycles.
-A hallmark of this cycle is the ability to function both as an anyon engine (defined analogously to the Pauli engine) at low temperature and as the standard Otto engine at high temperature.
-We recall that in the Otto cycle, the following definitions of work and heat are used, $W=\int\trace[\rho\frac{\partial H}{\partial t}]dt$ and $Q=\int\trace[\frac{\partial \rho}{\partial t}H]dt$, where $\rho$ is the density operator representing the state of the system.
-Thus, a unitary evolution with a time-dependent Hamiltonian only contributes to the work, while a dissipative evolution, such as thermalization with a heat bath, only results in heat transfer.
-We now define the HAO cycle as follows.
-At the start of the cycle, we assume that the system with Hamiltonian $H(\theta_1, \lambda_1)$ is in equilibrium with a thermal bath with temperature $T_A$.
-The initial state is therefore a thermal Gibbs state $\rho_1\equiv e^{-\beta_A H(\theta_1, \lambda_1)}/ \trace\left[{e^{-\beta_A H(\theta_1, \lambda_1)}}\right]$.
-The HAO cycle consists of the following strokes (see Fig.~\ref{fig:schematic}):
+\paragraph*{\bf Hybrid Anyon-Otto cycle} The HAO cycle that we propose here is a four-stroke cycle that inherits operational characteristics from both the Pauli and Otto cycles.
+Thus, a hallmark of this cycle is its ability to function both as an anyon engine (defined analogously to the Pauli engine) at low temperature and as the standard Otto engine at high temperature.
+Before defining the HAO cycle, we recall that in the Otto cycle, work and heat are commonly associated with the energy exchange in strokes undergoing exclusively unitary or dissipative dynamics, respectively,

+where $\rho$ is the density operator representing the state of the system.
+In other words, a unitary evolution with a time-dependent Hamiltonian only contributes to the work, while a dissipative evolution, such as thermalization with a heat bath, only results in heat transfer in the Otto cycle.